 The Company considers the project area has the potential for Nickel-Copper magmatic sulphide mineralisation associated with mafic-ultramafic intrusions emplaced into granulite facies country rocks.

-ASQ is currently working on securing an aircore drill contractor to undertake initial drilling aimed to validate the Iluka result and complete close spaced step out holes.
-A program of works application for this drilling has been submitted for the holes located on roads and land access is being sought for additional holes.
+ASQ is planning to undertake initial drilling aimed to validate the Iluka result and complete close spaced step out holes during the coming summer field season.